Waiting For The Salmon Take

 The Dearth Of Scottish Salmon Anglers

 It's just amazing that right now there's plenty salmon in the River Dee which recently opened and few salmon anglers are out having a go!
-The Tay has produced several seriously heavyweight Springers up to a whopping 35 pound specimen and again most Tay salmon beat's are empty.
-Imagine our salmon reversed the internet 'catch stats' into their own version of 'angler stats' and started 'mumbling on' about the lack of salmon fishers present on the beautiful pools of the Dee and Tay as they ascended up river!
+Every season including the 2018 salmon fishing season the Tay always produces several seriously heavyweight Spring salmon up to a whopping 35 pounds even though most Tay salmon beat's are hardly fished at all.
+Imagine our salmon reversed the internet 'catch stats' into their own version of 'angler stats' and started 'mumbling on' about the lack of salmon fishers present on the beautiful pools of the rivers Dee, Spey and Tay as they ascended up river!

 Know Exactly How To Make The Salmon Take Count

 For those of you who are sharp enough to realise there's a great salmon fishing opportunity during early Spring at the moment on both the above rivers make sure you know exactly how to make a hard earned and possible fish of a lifetime stay on all the way to the landing net.
 Far too many salmon hooking opportunities are blown by anglers who've not been properly shown how to deal with a take on the fly or spinning rod for that matter.

 The Cold Early Spring Water Salmon Fly Take

 The take from a salmon in very cold water conditions can be a slower more drawn out affair.
 The mantra for your head to brainwash yourself with is 'do nothing' as it's crucial you've got the composure to 'not' react to the first initial bump or tug from a salmon.
 The problem is that salmon are true masters at knowing when your mind is completely elsewhere therefore the natural instinct and especially for those from a trout fishing background is to react immediately and especially when caught off guard.

 Let The Salmon Take Develop